 In almost all cases I would say you should be using recycled beer bottles, except when it comes to speed.

-Personally I always use recycled beer bottles, either from previous batches or just from commercial beers I occasionally drink.
+Personally I always use recycled beer bottles, either from previous batches or just from commercial beers I occasionally drink. (buy beer from local breweries).
 I’m known among my running club to be someone who will chase after you for your empties which I take home by the crate.

 However, actually cleaning used bottles, especially if you forget to do it the same night you drank from them can be another time-consuming element of cleaning beer bottles.